iWaNadai/JXT-Pharma-Notes/content/Notes/Pharmaceutical Botany/Introduction to Botany.md

 - The special epithet must be in lowercase.

 See also: [[Taxonomy]]
-## What is Natural Selection
-Natural selection refers to the phenomenon that is the driving mechanism of evolution.
-It is essentially how nature naturally selects which animals get to live and spread their genetics.

-If an ecosystem's only viable and sustainable source of food are tall trees; animals would die out except for those with long necks or other capabilities to gain nutrients from trees.
-Those animals that don't die of starvation are then able to breed and pass on their traits that allow them to eat and survive in that ecosystem.
-This is what natural selection is.

 # Ang Sampung Halamang Gamot
 Also known as The 10 Herbal Medicines approved by DOH (Department of Health).